IBM/hspo-ontology/kg-embedding/transformation/mimic/README.md

     - graph_version: The id to define the graph version that is going to be used.
     - vocab_path: The path to vocabulary.
 It is needed if BOW strategy is applied.
     - extra_filter: Value to define if the graphs with missing info (medication or disease or procedure list) are going to be removed (1) or no (0).
-    - emb_strategy: The strategy for embedding initilization.
+    - emb_strategy: The strategy for embedding initialization.
 Choices: bow, lm.
 The BOW strategy corresponds to Bag-of-Words model \[1\].
 The LM strategy corresponds to pre-trained BioBERT \[2\] usage.
-    - aggr_strategy: The aggregation strategy for embedding initilization.
+    - aggr_strategy: The aggregation strategy for embedding initialization.
 Only applies for lm strategy.
 Choices: cls, avg, sum
+- Run the ```5_graph_preprocessing.py --input_path_embeddings --vocab_path --unique_rel_triplets_path --emb_strategy --aggr_strategy --output_path --directed --graph_version``` script to finally transform the graph in .pt format that can be used for GNN training using <a target="_blank" href="https://pytorch-geometric.readthedocs.io/en/latest/">PyTorch Geometric</a> framework.
+Arguments:
+    - input_path_embeddings: The input path of the precalculated embeddings.
+    - vocab_path: The path of the vocabulary.
+It is needed if BOW strategy is applied.
+    - unique_rel_triplets_path: The path of the list with the unique relation triplets.
+This file is created after the third step (vocabulary creation).
+    - emb_strategy: The strategy for embedding initialization.
+Choices: bow, lm
+    - aggr_strategy: The aggregation strategy for embedding initialization.
+Only applies for lm strategy.
+Choices: cls, avg, sum
+    - output_path: The output path where the processed graphs are going to be stored.
+    - directed: Value to define if the graph is going to be directed (1) or no (0).
+    - graph_version: The id to define the graph version that is going to be used.

 ### Notes
 - BioBERT is used as the selected Language Model in embedding initialization step because of the medical domain (MIMIC-III) of the application.
 Different generic or domain-specific Language Models can be easily used for other applications.